Nageia: Distribution

-Nageia can be found in the tropical and subtropical moist broadleaf forests of Asia and Australasia, from Assam in eastern India across Southeast Asia to southern China and southern Japan, and across Malesia, from the Malay peninsula across Indonesia to New Guinea and New Britain.
+Nageia can be found in the tropical and subtropical moist broadleaf forests of Asia and Australasia, from Assam in eastern India across Southeast Asia to southern China and southern Japan, and across Malesia, from the Malay Peninsula across Indonesia to New Guinea and New Britain.
 An outpost of N. wallichiana is found in the South Western Ghats montane rain forests of southern India, where it is thought to be a relatively recent colonist in biogeographical terms.

 Nageia, like many podocarps, can usually be found scattered throughout the forest mixed with other trees, and is rarely if ever found growing in pure stands.
 The wood is yellowish, typical of podocarps, and a few species are locally important for lumber.

-The oldest fossils of the genus are known from the Early Cretaceous of Japan, China and Russia.
+The oldest fossils assigned to the genus are known from the Early Cretaceous of Japan, China and Russia.
+Other fossils are known from the Eocene of China.